gscontras/probLang/chapters/02-pragmatics.md

 > **Exercise:** See what happens when you change the red apple base rate.

 Given potential uncertainty about the world state $$s$$, the speaker's probabilistic production rule has to be adapted from the simpler formulation in [Chapter I](01-introduction.html).
 It is now no longer a function of the true $$s$$ (because it might not be known) but of the epistemic state of the speaker more generally.
-In the case at hand, the speaker's epistemic state $$P_{S_{1}}(\cdot \mid o,a) \in \Delta(S)$$ is given by access $$a$$, observation $$o$$, as in the belief model implemented just above.
+In the case at hand, the speaker's epistemic state $$P_{S_{1}}(\cdot \mid o,a) \in \Delta(S)$$ is given by access $$a$$ and observation $$o$$, as in the belief model implemented just above.

 Even if the speaker is uncertain about the state $$s$$ after some partial observation $$o$$ and $$a$$, she would still seek to choose an utterance that maximizes information flow.
 There are several ways in which we can combine speaker uncertainty (in the form of a probability distribution over $$s$$) and the speaker's utility function, which remains unchanged from what we had before, so that utterances are chosen to minimize cost and maximize informativity:

 $$U_{S_{1}}(u; s) = log(L_{0}(s\mid u)) - C(u)$$

 The model implemented by reft:GoodmanStuhlmuller2013Impl assumes that the speaker samples a state $$s$$ from her belief distribution and then samples an utterance based on the usual soft-maximization of informativity for that sampled state $$s$$.
 The formulation of this choice rule looks cumbersome in mathematical notation but is particularly easy to implement.
-(Another variant that conservatively extends the vanilla RSA model's assumption of rational agency is implemented in the next section. - See also discussion in exercises below.)
+(Another variant that conservatively extends the vanilla RSA model's assumption of rational agency is implemented in the next section.
+See also the discussion in the exercises below.)

 $$P_{S_{1}}(u\mid o, a) \propto  \sum_s P_{S_{1}}(s\mid o, a) \  exp(\alpha[U(u; s)])$$